 This post contains affiliate links.
 Because this is an affiliate marketing blog, so, #duh.
 This means I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.

 Guys, I'm so excited.
 After the total lack of ThinkTank in my life last year, it's back and taking me back to Chicago.
 The last ShareASale ThinkTank was in the Windy City in May 2016 — I had just gotten married the week before and was 5 months pregnant.

 ThinkTank has played a huge role in my affiliate marketing life — the Denver show in 2013 was my inaugural event, and it's where I met the people who have been integral to my success in the industry.
 (More about that here.)
 That first ThinkTank was also my very first foray into any conference having to do with affiliate marketing … and look at what I've done in the time since!
-I've spoken at four Affiliate Summits and will be speaking at Performance Marketing Summit the day ThinkTank kicks off.
+I've spoken at six Affiliate Summits, at Performance Marketing Summit-Chicago in 2016, was the closing keynote at ThinkTank 2016 and won the 2017 Affiliate Summit Affiliate Marketing Advocate Pinnacle Award.
 Not too shabby, eh?

 Needless to say, I've honed my conference skillz to get the most out of every short second at these events — something that took me one or two go-rounds to do.
 And guys, I was totally overwhelmed at first, but I really really didn't need to be.